Lagrange Prize: Aim and Criteria

+The Lagrange Prize – CRT Foundation is a prize for the study of complex systems.
+Established in 2008 as a crucial element of the Lagrange Project, the award activates and gathers various research communities, celebrating major accomplishments in the field.
+Among the names of the awardees are leading figures in science, including Nobel laureates.

 The Prize

 The winner of the Lagrange-CRT Foundation Prize is chosen by the Scientific Commission in collaboration with the ISI Foundation.
 The prize is in the amount of €50,000.
 The award ceremony takes place in Turin.